 Canadian Bankruptcy Myths

 One of the things a trustee has to deal with in his or her practice is the misinformation given out about bankruptcy.
 Some of the worst offenders are the media.
-For an example please see this blog.

 The following are some of the common bankruptcy myths I have had to dispel: